 Did you know that up to 50,000 websites are hacked daily, and the majority of those websites are those of small business owners?
 This puts your customers and ultimately, your business at risk.
-If your site is unprotected, hackers are able to access your customers’ data, such as credit card information, addresses, email, cell phone numbers and more.
+If your site is unprotected, hackers are able to access your customers’ data, such as credit card information, addresses, telephone numbers and more.
 Majority of the time, that information is used for credit card fraud and identify theft, which can turn a person’s life upside down.

 This is why it is important to ensure the safety of your website.
-If you’re a business owner with little knowledge about website security, below are five basic, best practices for securing your site and protecting your brand.
+If you’re a business owner with little knowledge about website security, below are five best practices for securing your site and protecting your brand.

 1 – Use HTTPS